Code-Institute-Submissions/Siobhanmcc-django_JanResub/README.md

 Django is a free and open-source web framework that I've used to render the back-end Python with the front-end Bootstrap.

 ### Color Scheme
-For the color scheme, I've used grey and black in the navbar and most pages.
-I chose green for some icons to highlight.
+For the color scheme, I've used davy's grey #555555 and black #000000 in the navbar and most pages.
+I chose green #198754 and blue #2596be for some icons to highlight.
 Overall, I tried to keep a simple classic look.

 ### Icons
 [Font Awesome 5.15](https://fontawesome.com/)